dlinh-n/dlinh-n.github.io/p/research.md

 **Copyrights and Product Variety: Evidence from the Golden Age of Hip Hop**

-**Out with the Old, In with the New: The Importance of Secondary Markets for Electric Vehicle Subsidy Design** (with <a href="https://sites.google.com/view/aaronberman/" target="_blank" rel="noopener noreferrer">Aaron Berman</a> and <a href="https://economics.mit.edu/people/phd-students/nathaniel-hickok" target="_blank" rel="noopener noreferrer">Nathaniel Hickok</a>)
+**Out with the Old, In with the New: Equity and Efficiency of Secondary-Market Subsidies for Electric Vehicles** (with <a href="https://sites.google.com/view/aaronberman/" target="_blank" rel="noopener noreferrer">Aaron Berman</a> and <a href="https://economics.mit.edu/people/phd-students/nathaniel-hickok" target="_blank" rel="noopener noreferrer">Nathaniel Hickok</a>)